windwp/nvim-ts-autotag/README.md

-# nvim-ts-closetag
+# nvim-ts-autotag

-Use treesitter to autoclose xml tag
+Use treesitter to autoclose and autorename xml tag

-it work with tsx,vue,svelte
+It work with tsx,vue,svelte. it use treesitter then it only close and rename the tag match with your current cursor.

 ## Usage